snowplow-archive/infobright-ruby-loader/README.md

 ## Main differences from ParaFlex

-The main differences between Infobright Ruby Loader and ParaFlex are as follows:
+The main differences between IRL and ParaFlex are as follows:

 1. IRL is a Bundler Gem and has a Ruby API, so can be added easily into larger Ruby ETL processes
 2. IRL allows you to specify the data delimiter and encloser as a global configuration setting